vlvagerviwager/awesome-anti-burnout/README.md

 # Awesome ANTI Burnout

 Burnout isn't awesome.
 Here are resources to help you recognise, reduce, and prevent burnout.
 I have 8 years' experience in tech but hopefully this will be relevant to many other industries.

+Please contribute or leave feedback by making [pull requests](https://github.com/vlvagerviwager/awesome-anti-burnout/pulls) or [issues](https://github.com/vlvagerviwager/awesome-anti-burnout/issues).

+Remember that there is no substitute for talking to supportive friends, family, or colleagues, nor for talking to a professional trained to help you with your mental wellbeing.

 What | Where | Year Added
 --- | --- | ---